 The basic rules of customs are that imported goods need to be declared, and any duties paid (which could include VAT, customs and excise duties), at the time of importation.
 However, traders who import goods regularly may benefit from having a “duty deferment account” (DDA).
 This enables customs charges including customs duty, excise duty, and import VAT to be paid once a month through Direct Debit instead of being paid on individual consignments.
 With effect from 1 January 2021, VAT registered traders can account for import VAT on their VAT return using postponed VAT accounting.
 To set up a DDA, traders, or their representatives, apply for a deferment account number (DAN) and will need to be authorised by HMRC.
-New rules are being introduced which will allow most traders to use duty deferment without a Customs Comprehensive Guarantee (CCG) – we will publish more details on this shortly.
+New rules have been introduced which allow most traders to use duty deferment without a Customs Comprehensive Guarantee (CCG).

 From 1 January 2021, if you are VAT registered and completing full customs declarations and have chosen not to defer your customs declaration, you can choose to adopt postponed VAT accounting to account for import VAT via the VAT return.

-If you are importing non-controlled goods (see HMRC’s List of controlled goods from 1 January 2021 – broadly excise goods and a range of others for which licences etc are usually required) and either delaying your supplementary customs declaration, or using Simplified Customs Declaration process, where authorised to do so, and make an Entry in Declarants Records, the businesses must use postponed accounting and account for their import VAT on the VAT return.
+If you are importing non-controlled goods (see HMRC’s List of controlled goods from 1 January 2021 – broadly excise goods and a range of others for which licences etc are usually required) and either delaying your supplementary customs declaration, or using Simplified Customs Declaration process (where authorised to do so, and making an Entry in Declarants Records), you must use postponed accounting and account for import VAT on your VAT return.